sahandp2012p/youtube_comments/README.md

 To use run:
-`docker run -i sahandp2012p/youtube-comments-analysis` You can also run the app file (Linux binary)
+`docker run -i sahandp2012p/youtube-comments-analysis` You can also run the app file (Linux binary, using terminal)